endlessmarking/Explorer-Backpack/README.md

 # Explorer Backpack

 ## Project Overview
 The Explorer Backpack attaches to the top of the WCH CH32V307V development board using the available pin headers.
-The backpack contains a variety of sensors that can be accessed using the boards GPIO Pins.
+The backpack contains a variety of sensors that can be accessed using the boards GPIO pins.
 This project is intended to help people learn about interfacing with a variety of peripherals.
 With a little imagination it could be used to create a variety of projects such as a decorative light, data logger, TV remote, monitoring and home automation.

 ### Included Compoents
 * Accelerometer